 I have traveled across the American South for a decade and more, constantly searching for the most interesting and compelling stories to tell.
 Some years ago I became personally involved in a remarkable project – uncovering the fascinating tale of a long forgotten orphanage located deep in the mountains of Western North Carolina.

 I was fortunate enough to interview some of the children who had grown up there, and I spent countless hours listening to their many stories.
 Late one night, two of us decided to sneak into the abandoned Main Orphanage Building to look for a souvenir.
 There wasn’t much left after the long years of neglect, but I was surprised to find some old photos tucked inside an of old White Owl cigar box hidden underneath the front stairs.

 Their frightened expressions are unsettling, to be certain.
 Perhaps something behind the photographer scared the boys, I’m not sure.
 But the most troubling feature is the menacing image of a creepy human skull with dark, empty eyes floating inside the thick bushes, secretly watching and waiting.
-Is there a connection between them?
+Are they somehow connected?

 “The Haunted Orphanage”